day8/re-frame/docs/MentalModelOmnibus.md

 `Events` are cardinal to re-frame - they're a fundamental organising principle.

-Every re-frame app will have a different set of `events` and your job is to design exactly the right ones for any given app you build.
-These `events` will be the "language of the system".
-They'll represent "intent" - generally the user's.
-They'll provide the eloquence.
+Each re-frame app will have a different set of `events` and your job is to design exactly the right ones for any given app you build.
+These `events` will model "intent" - generally the user's.
+They will be the "language of the system" and will provide the eloquence.

 And they are data.

 Imagine we created a drawing application.
-And then we allowed someone to use our application, and as they did we captured, into a collection, the events caused by that user's actions (button clicks, drags, etc).
+And then we allowed someone to use our application, and as they did we captured, into a collection, the events caused by that user's actions (button clicks, drags, key presses, etc).

 The collection of events might look like this:
 ```cljs